keenyateesh19/QR-generator-scanner-PWA/README.md

 3. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

 ## Deployment

 QRify is deployed on Vercel.
-You can access the live application at [qrify.keenyateesh.com](https://qrify.keenyateesh.com).
+You can access the live application at [qrify.keenyateesh.me](https://qrify.keenyateesh.me).